 Is the probiotic FDA-approved?

 This ensures quality and safety.
 Even though probiotics are not required to be tested by the FDA, you want to be sure your probiotics are safe and free of contamination.

 Does the probiotic contain allergens, artificial ingredients, preservatives, or fillers?

 Many companies use one or the other.
 However, some companies refuse to add unnecessary ingredients.
 Look for companies that are transparent with their ingredients.

 Is the probiotic made from corn, wheat, or soy?

 Even if an animal product isn't used, far too many vegan products contain soy, corn, and wheat.
 These products are often heavily contaminated with pesticides or unwanted ingredients that may destroy or harm the gut.

-Look for probiotics labeled as gluten and GMO-free:
+Look for probiotics labeled as gluten-free: